entando/entando-docs/vuepress/docs/next/docs/reference/entando-cli.md

 > ⚠ RECOMMENDED FIRST STEP ⚠ :
   - Check the dependencies (ent check-env --help)
 ```
-Check the help text (`--help`) for any command to see its specific options, e.g. `ent check-env --help`.
+Check a command's help text (`--help`) to view specific options and subcommands, e.g. `ent check-env --help`.

 ## Project Management
-These are common sequences for an Entando project.
+Sequences commonly used with Entando projects are detailed below.

 ### Project Setup
-1. Setup a project directory
+1. Set up a project directory
 ``` sh
 mkdir testProject && cd testProject
 ```
-2. Generate the project skeleton using the JHipster-based Entando Blueprint.
+2. Generate the project skeleton using the JHipster-based Entando Blueprint
 ``` sh
 ent jhipster --blueprints entando
 ```
-3. Generate an entity and MFEs.
+3. Generate an entity and MFEs
 ``` sh
 ent jhipster entity Conference
 ```
 4. Build the new project.
-Using the `ent-prj` wrapper saves having to build each part of the project individually.
-The first run can be slower due to node downloads for any MFEs.

 ``` sh
 ent prj build
 ```

+Note: Using the `ent-prj` wrapper avoids having to build each part of the project individually.
+The first run using `ent-prj` can be slower due to MFE node downloads.
 See [this tutorial](../../tutorials/backend-developers/generate-microservices-and-micro-frontends.md) for more details.

 ### Prepare and Publish a Bundle
 Use the publication system (pbs) to assemble your Entando project into a bundle that can be loaded into Kubernetes.
-You'll need your github credentials, a github repository to hold your bundle artifacts, and a Docker Hub account or organization.
+You'll need your Github credentials, an empty Github repository to hold your bundle artifacts and a Docker Hub account or organization.
 1. Initialize the bundle directory
 ``` sh
 ent prj pbs-init
 ```
-2. Publish the build artifacts to github and Docker Hub
+2. Publish the build artifacts to Github and Docker Hub
 ``` sh
 ent prj pbs-publish
 ```
-3. Deploy the bundle into the Entando Component Repository.
+3. Deploy the bundle into the Entando Component Repository
 ``` sh
 ent prj deploy
 ```
 See [this tutorial](../../tutorials/ecr/publish-project-bundle.md) for more details.

-### Install the bundle into an application
+### Install the bundle into an Application
-The ent CLI allows you to install a bundle without the need to access the Entando App Builder.
+The CLI allows you to install a bundle without the need to access the Entando App Builder.

-Note: To install a given bundle, you need to be sure it has been deployed first.
+Note: A bundle must be deployed before it can be installed.

-1. In your project folder run the following command
+1. Run the following command from the project folder
 ``` sh
 ent prj install
 ```
-2. If you already installed the bundle, you can use `--conflict-strategy` to adopt a strategy for existing components (CREATE, SKIP, OVERRIDE)
+2. If a bundle has already been installed, use `--conflict-strategy` to adopt a strategy for existing components (CREATE, SKIP, OVERRIDE)
 ``` sh
 ent prj install --conflict-strategy=OVERRIDE
 ```

-### Run a Project locally
+### Run a Project Locally
-1. Startup Keycloak.
-This uses docker-compose under the hood.
+1. Initialize Keycloak, which leverages docker-compose
 ``` sh
 ent prj ext-keycloak start
 ```
-2. Startup the backend microservices
+2. Initialize backend microservices
 ``` sh
 ent prj be-test-run
 ```
-3. Startup one or more of the frontend widgets, each from its own shell.
+3. Initialize one or more frontend widgets, each from its own shell
 ``` sh
 ent prj fe-test-run
 ```

 See [this tutorial](../../tutorials/backend-developers/run-local.md) for more details.

-Alternatively, you can perform a completely clean install of the CLI by removing your `~/.entando` directory and then reinstalling the CLI per the instructions above.
-This will also remove the private copies of JHipster, Entando Blueprint, etc.
+Alternatively, removing the `~/.entando` directory and then reinstalling the CLI per the instructions above will perform a completely clean install.
+(WHY DO THIS) This will also remove the private copies of JHipster, Entando Blueprint, etc.
 ``` sh
 rm -rf ~/.entando.
 ```

 ## Bundle Commands
-Use the `ent bundler` command to prepare a bundle for publication or extract a bundle from an application.
+Use the `ent bundler` command to prepare a bundle for publication or extract a bundle from an application
 1. Prepare a bundle custom resource from a Git repository.
-The project command (`ent prj generate-cr`) provides a wrapped version of this command.
-See the help for options including the bundle name, description, repository, etc. The output of this command is a yaml file which can be piped to a file or directly to `ent kubectl` for application to Kubernetes.
+The project command `ent prj generate-cr` provides a wrapped version of `ent bundler`.
+Reference help (WHICH HELP??) for options, e.g. bundle name, description, repository, etc.
+The output of `ent bundler` or `ent prj generate-cr` is a YAML file which can be piped to `ent kubectl` for direct application to Kubernetes.
 ``` sh
   ent bundler from-git
 ```